elasticsearch-dump/elasticsearch-dump/README.md

                     e.g. 10mb / 1gb / 1tb
-                    Partitioning helps to alleviate overflow/out of memory exceptions by efficiently segmenting files into smaller chunks that then be merged if needs be.
+                    Partitioning helps to alleviate overflow/out of memory exceptions by efficiently segmenting files into smaller chunks that then can be merged if needs be.
 --fsCompress
                     gzip data before sending output to file.
                     On import the command is used to inflate a gzipped file